 TAX WITHHOLDING EXEMPTION CERTIFICATES: Each employee is to complete a copy of Form K-4 (State) and Form W-4 (Federal) for their file.
 (New certificates must be completed any time the employee makes a change in the number of exemptions claimed or the amount to be deducted.)

 CRIMINAL RECORDS CHECK FORM: Required by state.
 Form will be mailed to the State Police by Central Office personnel.
 New classified employees must be fingerprinted at the Central Office.

+LETTER FROM CABINET FOR HEALTH AND FAMILY SERVICES: Applicants (hired on or after April 4, 2018) must provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

 DRIVING RECORDS CHECK FORM: Required by state for all bus drivers and by the District, if applicable, for other classified personnel.
 Form will be mailed by Central Office personnel to the Kentucky Transportation Cabinet, Division of Driver Licensing.